devangmehta123/pycon-uk-2019/README.md

 * Wrote first line of python code in Django/DRF to implement biz logic.
 * More interested in implementing biz logic in python in an established database schema and with lots of legacy biz logic implemented in wild PHP (no framework).
+* Did not use Django models initially due to very difficult database schema.
+* No experience with postgresql, only mysql.
+But postgresql is more natural fit for DRF, hence we use it in this workshop.
 * Learnt some parts of the framework through practically problem solving, but other specialists were responsible for setting up framework, etc.
 * THIS IS BIGGEST ADVANTAGE OF PYTHONIC APPROACH: It lets you be productive immediately without mastering too much